 Most course materials are copyright Larry Herman (and in some cases other CMSC faculty and instructors not specifically listed due to space limitations) © 2022.
 All rights reserved for these materials.
 Students are permitted to use course materials for their own personal use only.
 Materials may not be distributed publicly or privately to any others (excepting other students currently in the course), in any way or format.
-A student who distributes copyrighted material without permission (for example, uploading materials that are copyrighted by the instructors to websites) is subject to being forwarded to the Office of Student Conduct.
+By University policy, a student who distributes copyrighted material without permission (that would include uploading materials that are copyrighted by an instructor to websites) is subject to being forwarded to the Office of Student Conduct.